 - With plain floured hands, gently gather the dough together, lift out onto a lightly floured work surface and pat into a smooth ball.
 Do not knead or the scones will be tough.

-- Pat the dough out to 2cm thick or use a rolling pin.
+- Pat the dough out to 2cm thick or use a rolling pin on a floured surface.
 Cut into rounds using a 5cm cookie cutter.
 Gather the trimmings and repeat.

 - Place the rounds close together on the baking sheet and sprinkle with the remaining cheese.
 Bake for 12-15 minutes or until risen, golden brown, perfect and delicious!